Below is a program for a basic 4 bit counter with reset input :

 signal reset : std_logic := '0';

---declare outputs and initialize them
+--declare outputs

-signal count : std_logic_vector(3 downto 0);
+signal count : unsigned(3 downto 0);

-count => count,
+count => count

 );